WindhoverLabs/juicer/README.md

 # Docker Dev Environment <a name="docker_dev_env"></a>

 It is often useful to use a virtualized environment for development.
 There are several recipes on this repo that make this easier.
-For example `docker-ubuntu22-build-dev` will start a dev environment inside of Docker with Ubuntu22.
+For example `make docker-ubuntu22-build-dev` will start a dev environment inside of Docker with Ubuntu22.
 The repo is mounted as a volume under "/home/docker/juicer" so developers can make their changes on the host and build inside the container.